 The sample was 52.2 percent male and 41.4 percent European American, 32.3 percent African American, 7.3 percent Hispanic, 5.5 percent Asian, and 2.2 percent Native American (the remaining 11.3 percent was not reported in the study).
 There were no significant differences in demographic characteristics between the treatment and control groups.

 Students were followed from grades six to nine (the first year of high school).
 Each year, student surveys were conducted primarily in the school setting.
 A brief teacher rating, the Teacher Perception of Risk (TRISK), was also collected for all students.
 If students left their original schools, they were followed to their new locations.

-To recruit families for the ATP selected intervention, students were identified using the TRISK.
+To recruit families for the PFS selected intervention, students were identified using the TRISK.
 Items from the TRISK were entered into a hierarchical cluster analysis to create an objective standard of risk for the study.
 Examination of the clusters indicated there were two groups of students that provided the best clustering strategy: at-risk (AR) students and typically developing (TD) students.
 In the treatment group, AR students made up 22.1 percent of the sample; in the control group, 20.4 percent were AR students.
 Although outcome results were presented separately for AR and TD students in the study, the underlying question about the program’s effect on substance use was comprehensively addressed.

 The primary outcome of interest was substance use.
 In the yearly self-report survey, two questions were asked concerning substance use: 1) “How many cigarettes have you smoked, even a puff, in the last month?” and 2) “How many drinks of alcohol have you had in the last month?”
 The alcohol and tobacco use items were collapsed because of their low base rates, which were unreliable as dependent variables.
 The two items were aggregated by taking the maximum frequency for tobacco and alcohol use.